Last Updated on

 Interesting enough, the card does come with some additional benefits.
 Cardholders will get up to 25% off at participating AVIS locations worldwide.
 You can also request a supplementary card at no extra cost.
 As long as you haven’t declared bankruptcy in the last seven years, you’ll likely be approved for this card.
 The No-Fee Scotiabank Value® VISA* Card is a winner in our books, ranking as our top choice as one of the best unsecured credit cards for bad credit in Canada.

-If you know you’re going to be carrying a balance, you should apply for the RBC Visa Classic Low Rate Card since it has an interest rate of 11.99%.
-This rate is lower than all the other unsecured and secured credit cards on our list but note that 11.99% is still a fair amount of interest to be paying.
+If you know you’re going to be carrying a balance, you should apply for the RBC Visa Classic Low Rate Card since it has an interest rate of 12.99%.
+This rate is lower than all the other unsecured and secured credit cards on our list but note that 12.99% is still a fair amount of interest to be paying.
 More importantly, if you’re carrying a balance, you could run into cash flow issues if an emergency arises – which is why it’s recommended to always pay off your bill in full every month.
-One thing to note though: effective November 1, 2019, these rates will be changing from 11.99% to 12.99%, but that's certainly not a deal-breaker.

 With RBC, you may not qualify for the card if you have a low credit score, but they claim to look at your overall financial picture (e.g. your savings, income to debt ratio and more) when deciding on whether to approve you for the card or not.
 If you are approved, you get benefits like purchase protection, zero fraud liability, and 3¢ off each litre of gas at Petro-Canada gas stations.